Catholic Church Now Formally Opposes Death Penalty In All Cases

 "Recourse to the death penalty on the part of legitimate authority, following a fair trial, was long considered an appropriate response to the gravity of certain crimes and an acceptable, albeit extreme, means of safeguarding the common good," the new teaching reads.

-Now, it states, "there is an increasing awareness that the dignity of the person is not lost even after the commission of very serious crimes."
+Now, it states that "there is an increasing awareness that the dignity of the person is not lost even after the commission of very serious crimes."

 The Vatican catechism also cited "a new understanding has emerged of the significance of penal sanctions imposed by the state."
 It also notes that "more effective systems of detention have been developed, which ensure the due protection of citizens but, at the same time, do not definitively deprive the guilty of the possibility of redemption."